Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

 At Koziar’s Christmas Village, visitors enjoy walking the paths and observing the lights, displays, and model trains.
 Take a moment to visit with Santa, he’ll be waiting for you on Santa Claus Lane.
 If you get chilly, warm up with some hot chocolate and snacks.

-The village is open from the first Saturday in November through the beginning of January 1, 2023, including on holidays.
-This year is their 75 year of this wonderful Christmas seaosn tradition.
+The village is open from the first Saturday in November through the beginning of January 2024, including on holidays.

 South Philly Neighborhood Lights Worth Seeing